-Within Kelowna, outdoor wood burning appliances are not permitted; this includes fire pits, wood stoves, chimneys and other appliances, unless conditions are met as outlined in Fire and Life Safety Bylaw No. 10760.
-The bylaw allows us to impose requirements in relation to municipal services, firecrackers, fireworks and to the health, safety or protection of persons or property.
+Campfires and outdoor wood burning appliances are not permitted in Kelowna - including fire pits, wood stoves, chimneys and other appliances - unless conditions are met as outlined in Fire and Life Safety Bylaw No. 10760.
+These restrictions do not apply to food smokers.
+The bylaw allows us to impose requirements in relation to municipal services, firecrackers, fireworks and the health, safety or protection of persons or property.

-Anyone burning without a Burning Permit or breaking the rules of their permit may be subject to fines up to $2000.
+Anyone who’s burning without a permit or breaking the rules of their permit may be subject to fines up to $2,000.

 - Compostable materials (e.g. leaves, grass clippings)

 - Vegetative debris resulting from land cleared for a different use (e.g. farmland to residential development)